 The intermediate player doesn’t get his odds modified!
 His bogey objective, making him play the green in 2 shots doesn’t bring more risk when the flag is positioned on the right side of the green.
 Even if it lets him less room to land on the green on the 2nd shot, it avoids the risk of visiting the bunker!

-The probability to make the par is however a bit lower with this flag configuration, but it stays very acceptable with 42%.
+The probability to make the par is however a bit lower with this flag configuration.
+However, it stays very acceptable with 42%.